End User Agreement

 This Agreement will be governed by and interpreted in accordance with the laws of South Africa, as such laws are applied to agreements entered into and to be performed entirely within South Africa, without regard to conflict of law provisions.
 Except as otherwise agreed by the parties, you agree that any claim or dispute you may have against AO Pay must be resolved by a court located in South Africa.
 You agree to irrevocably submit to the non-exclusive jurisdiction of the courts located within South Africa for the purpose of any suit, action or other proceeding arising out of this user agreement or your use of our websites or the services.

 All claims you bring against AO Pay must be resolved in accordance with this user agreement.
 All claims filed or brought contrary to this user agreement shall be considered improperly filed and a breach of this user agreement.
-Should you file a claim contrary to this user agreement, AO Pay may recover attorneys’ fees and costs (including in-house attorneys and paralegals), provided that AO Pay has notified you in writing of the improperly filed claim, and you have failed to promptly withdraw the claim.
+Should you file a claim contrary to this user agreement, AO Pay may recover attorneys’ fees and costs (including in-house attorneys and paralegals), provided that AO Pay has notified you in writing of the improperly filed claim, and you have failed to withdraw the claim within 5 (five) working days.

-You authorize AO Pay, directly or through third parties, to make any inquiries we consider necessary to verify your identity.
+You authorise AO Pay, directly or through third parties, to make any inquiries we consider necessary to verify your identity.
 This may include:

 Anti-money laundering and counter-terrorism financing laws may require that AO Pay verify certain identifying information if you use certain AO Pay services.
 AO Pay reserves the right to close, suspend, or limit access to your AO Pay account and/or the AO Pay services in the event that, after reasonable enquiries, we are unable to obtain information about you required to verify your identity.